 How to get social care services

-Unless you urgently need services, for example, if you have just left hospital, you will have to have your needs assessed before your local authority will provide social care services for you.
-This is called a community care assessment.
+Unless you urgently need services, for example, if you have just left hospital, you will have your needs assessed by the council before it decides whether to provide social care services to you.
+This is called a Community Care Assessment.

 Support for carers

 A carer is someone such as a relative or friend who takes responsibility for looking after you and who does not provide the care as part of a job or as a volunteer with a voluntary organisation.
 Some carers provide care for a few hours a week, others for 24 hours a day, every day.
 A carer does not have to be living with you.

 You can ask for support for yourself even if the person you care for is entitled to an assessment but does not want one.
 If you're an adult, you should ask for an Adult Carer Support Plan.
 If you're a child or a young adult, you should ask for a Young Carers Statement.
 Carers of disabled children can also ask for an Adult Carer Support Plan or Young Carers Statement.